 (Continued from Part I)

-There's a type of player who performs this piece in its entirety, from front to back, with a uniform legato touch, completely ignoring the accents and articulation marked in the score.
-They play it this way because this is the way they've always played it.
-It's also easier to play it that way because all you're doing is reading notes off a page and ignoring the articulation.
-Legato isn't what the composer had in mind when he took the time to place staccato dots (See blog, Touch, Part I) over the notes in the moving lines on the first page and mark all succeeding notes in the score "sempre staccato."
+There's a type of player who races through this piece in its entirety, from front to back, with a uniform legato touch, completely ignoring the accents and articulation marked in the score and without nuancing the tempo at all, as if they were playing with a drummer.
+The result sounds like an exercise rather than a piece of music.
+The organist performing this or any other work is doing 2 things at once: 1) working the machine, and 2) being a musician.
+It's always easier to play something when we concentrate only on the mechanics and shield ourselves from having to think as a musician.
+For those who play all the fast notes in this work legato, this can't be what the composer had in mind when he took the time to place staccato dots (See blog, Touch, Part I) over the notes in the moving lines on the first page and mark all succeeding notes in the score "sempre staccato."
 Such notes are supposed to be played at exactly half their written value.
 Then again, Widor had the extremely wet acoustics of Saint-Sulpice in view, where notes and chords need to be detached more than written for the sake of clarity.

 The left hand chord falling on each half note beat (photo) is marked in the score with an accent (>).
 This accent can be made using 2 different means: 1) by altering this chord's duration slightly, holding it very slightly longer, just long enough to be noticed by the ear, without a change in tempo (this type of accent is called an agogic accent), or 2) by holding the chord back a barely appreciable trifle before it's struck.
 The next left hand chord which follows, being marked staccato, is played on the beat and held exactly half its written value.
 These two left hand chords are then repeated on every succeeding half note beat, forming a series of repeating accented/staccato chord pairs throughout the rest of the piece.
 Each succeeding chord pair is executed exactly the same way.
 Care should be taken to observe these accents but not hold on to the first chord of each pair too long, which creates a marcato touch.
 Holding on too long on every half note beat this way runs the risk of making the listener "sea sick."
 The idea is to give the first chord of each pair a very subtle accent that's not noticed on the second chord, but with definite, audible separations between them.
 This automatically sets certain technical bounds to speed.